The successful completion of this project will result in a product that is potentially commercially exploitable.

 Some open source projects become not for profit charities.

-This software project’s licence includes a further restriction to prevent its use as part of a weapon or in the development of weapons.
+I also thing that this software project’s licence should also includes a further restriction to prevent its use as part of a weapon or in the development of weapons.